JOHN SIMPSON (conductor 1975-2004)

 Geography department at King Edward VII School, Lytham in 1952.

-year in 1958 on a teacher exchange programme to Michigan
+John spent a year in 1958 on a teacher exchange programme to Michigan

 (USA), it was his attendance